StarRiverArts/StarRiverVRCInfo/world_info/README.md

 2. ``python3 scraper/review_tool.py`` (optional) or run ``python3 ui.py`` for
    an interface that lets you log in, fetch worlds and apply filters.
 The world list tab now shows results in a sortable table.
 A new "History" tab tracks visits, favorites and heat over time with a simple line chart.
-Each fetch also appends a row to ``scraper/history_table.xlsx`` and ``scraper/worlds.xlsx`` with additional metrics like visit/favorite ratio, days since last update and the fetch date (``YYYY/MM/DD``) so you know when the data was retrieved.
+A "Log" tab displays execution messages and errors.
+Each fetch also appends a row to ``scraper/history_table.xlsx`` and ``scraper/TaiwanWorlds.xlsx`` with additional metrics like visit/favorite ratio, days since last update and the fetch date (``YYYY/MM/DD``) so you know when the data was retrieved.
    These Excel files require the ``openpyxl`` package and can be edited directly